Information Security Risk Assessment

 Understanding The Process

-Step 1: Prepare for IT Risk Assessment
+Step 1: Prepare for Information Security Risk Assessment

 In order to perform an effective IT risk assessment we must first identify the purpose of the risk assessment in terms of the information that the assessment is intended to produce and the decisions it is intended to support.

-Step 2: Conduct the IT Risk Assessment
+Step 2: Conduct the Information Security Risk Assessment

 The second step in the IT risk assessment process is to conduct the assessment.
 The objective of this step is to produce a list of information security risks that can be prioritized by risk level and used to inform risk response decisions.
 To accomplish this objective, organizations analyze threats and vulnerabilities, impacts and likelihood, and the uncertainty associated with the risk assessment process.